MLInvoice 2.1.2 (2 Apr 2023)

 This version is not recommended for production use.

 Note that the development version does not include all dependencies.
-You will need Composer to install them.
-Execute the command "composer install" in MLInvoice directory.
+You will need Composer and npm to install them.
+Execute the following commands in MLInvoice directory:

 - Windows, Mac OS X (also Linux if the packages coming with it don't suffice): XAMPP